-Example 8 includes the subject matter of example 7, wherein at least one of the one or more data attributes associated with the first dynamically-changing temporally unique identifier is different from at least one of the one or more data 45 attributes associated with the second dynamically-changing temporally unique identifier.
+Example 8 includes the subject matter of example 7, 5 wherein at least one of the one or more data attributes associated with the first generated identifier is different from at least one of the one or more data attributes associated with the second generated identifier.

-Example 9 includes the subject matter of example 3, wherein the instructions in the computer program code further cause the one or more processing units to: associate the 50 first dynamically-changing temporally unique identifier with a second data subject during a second time period, wherein at least one of the one or more data attributes associated with the first dynamically-changing temporally unique identifier during the first time period is the same as one of the one or more 55 data attributes associated with the first dynamically-changing temporally unique identifier during the second time period.
+Example 9 includes the subject matter of example 3, wherein the instructions in the computer program code further cause the one or more processing units to: associate the first generated identifier with a second data subject during a second time period, wherein at least one of the one or more data attributes associated with the first generated identifier during the first time period is the same as one of the one or more data attributes associated with the first generated identifier during the second time period.

-Example 10 includes the subject matter of example 1, wherein the instructions in the computer program code further cause the one or more processing units to: receive, from 60 a second client, a second dynamically-changing temporally unique identifier related to a second data subject; associate the second dynamically-changing temporally unique identifier with the second data subject; generate second time period data, wherein the second time period data comprises information defining a second time period during which the second dynamically-changing temporally unique identifier may be used to identify the second data subject; and store, in at least one of the one or more memory elements, the second dynamically-changing temporally unique identifier and second time period data.
+Example 10 includes the subject matter of example 1, wherein the instructions in the computer program code further cause the one or more processing units to: receive, over the network, from a second client, a second identifier related to a second data subject; associate the second identifier with the second data subject; generate second time period data, wherein the second time period data comprises information defining a second time period during which the second identifier may be used to identify the second data subject; and store, in the memory, the second identifier and second time period data.

-Example 11 includes the subject matter of example 4, wherein the instructions in the computer program code further cause the one or more processing units to: revoke the ability of the second client to determine the requested one or more data attributes associated with the first dynamically-changing temporally unique identifier during the second time period.
+Example 11 includes the subject matter of example 4, wherein the instructions in the computer program code further cause the one or more processing units to: revoke, over the network, the ability of the second client to determine the requested one or more data attributes associated with the first generated identifier during the second time period.

-Example 12 is a non-transitory computer readable medium comprising computer executable instructions stored thereon to cause one or more processing units to: generate or receive one or more dynamically-changing, temporally unique identifiers; receive, a first request from a first client for one or more dynamically-changing temporally unique identifiers related to a first data subject; associate, in response to the first request, one or more dynamically-changing temporally unique identifiers with the first data subject; generate first time period data, wherein the first time period data comprises information defining a first time period during which the one or more dynamically-changing temporally unique identifiers may be used to identify the first data subject; store, in one or memory elements, the one or more dynamically-changing temporally unique identifiers and the first time period data; and send the first dynamically-changing temporally unique identifier to the first client.
+Example 12 is a non-transitory computer readable medium comprising computer executable instructions stored thereon to cause one or more processing units to: generate one or more dynamically-changing, temporally unique identifiers; receive, over a network, a first request from a first client for a generated identifier related to a first data subject; associate, in response to the first request, a first generated identifier with the first data subject; generate first time period data, wherein the first time period data comprises information defining a first time period during which the first generated identifier may be used to identify the first data subject; store, in a memory, the first generated identifier and the first time period data; and send the first generated identifier over the network to the first client.

-Example 13 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate one or more data attributes with a first dynamically-changing temporally unique identifier of one or more dynamically-changing temporally unique identifiers.
+Example 13 includes the subject matter of example 12, wherein the instructions further cause the one or more processing units to: associate one or more data attributes with the first generated identifier.

-Example 14 includes the subject matter of example 13, wherein at least one of the one or more data attributes associated with the first dynamically-changing temporally unique identifier relates to an action, activity, process, purpose, identity, or trait of the first data subject.
+Example 14 includes the subject matter of example 13, wherein at least one of the one or more data attributes associated with the first generated identifier relates to an action, activity, process, purpose, identity, or trait of the first data subject.

-Example 15 includes the subject matter of example 14, wherein the instructions further cause the one or more processing units to: receive a second request from a second client for at least one of the one or more data attributes associated with the first dynamically-charging temporally unique identifier during the first time period; determine that the second request is authorized; and grant the ability of second client to determine the requested one or more data attributes associated with the first dynamically-changing temporally unique identifier during the first time period.
+Example 15 includes the subject matter of example 14, wherein the instructions further cause the one or more processing units to: receive, over the network, a second request from a second client for at least one of the one or more data attributes associated with the first generated identifier during the first time period; determine that the second request is authorized; and grant, over the network, the ability of second client to determine the requested one or more data attributes associated with the first generated identifier during the first time period.